Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

 \section{Empirical Applications}

-As an illustration of the framework proposed in this paper, we now reanalyze two recent works in empirical economics that pursue discovery from unstructured data, and show how new, principled, and interpretable discoveries may be made using the same exact data at low cost.
+As an illustration of the framework proposed in this paper, we now reanalyze three recent works in empirical economics related to discovery from unstructured data, and show how new, principled, and interpretable discoveries may be made using the same exact data at low cost.